Mick Foley: Raw General Manager (2016–2017)

-On the July 18, 2016 episode of Raw, Foley was appointed by Stephanie McMahon as the general manager of Raw.
-Foley has since unveiled new titles exclusive to the Raw brand, while also making fair decisions to favor the faces and occasionally disagreeing with Stephanie McMahon.
+On the July 18, 2016, episode of Raw, Foley was appointed by Stephanie McMahon as the general manager of Raw.
+Foley unveiled new titles exclusive to the Raw brand, while also making fair decisions to favor the faces and occasionally disagreeing with Stephanie McMahon.
 One of Foley's first decisions as Raw General Manager was pitting the feuding Sheamus and Cesaro against one another in a Best of 7 series.
-Going into Clash of Champions the duo were tied 3-3.
+Going into Clash of Champions the duo were tied 3–3.
 At Clash of Champions, both men would be counted out resulting in a draw and the best of seven series being declared a draw.
 On the next night's episode of Raw Foley who had promised the victor a championship opportunity would put the two in a tag team.
-They would later lose to The New Day in a WWE Tag Team Championship match before capturing the RAW Tag Team Championships against the New Day at the Roadblock: End of the Line pay-per-view.
+This would lead to the creation of The Bar.
 On the November 21 episode of Raw, Foley would place Sami Zayn in a match against Braun Strowman after Zayn failed to defeat The Miz at Survivor Series for the WWE Intercontinental Championship to bring the title to Raw.
 During the match, Foley would order the match to be stopped, deeming Zayn unable to continue.
 The following week on Raw, Zayn would demand a rematch against Strowman, but Foley would decline, telling Zayn he could not beat him, making Zayn storm off in anger.
 On the December 12 episode of Raw, Zayn would once again ask for a rematch with Strowman but was once again rejected by Foley.
 Zayn would then tell Foley he was pondering going to SmackDown because Foley did not believe in him.
 Later that night, after Zayn defeated Jinder Mahal, Foley would tell him he has arranged a trade with SmackDown for him in exchange for Eva Marie.
 Zayn would angrily refuse the trade and once again demanded a rematch with Strowman.
 Foley would yield, giving Zayn his match with Strowman at Roadblock: End of the Line with a ten-minute time limit.

-On the March 13, 2017 episode of Raw, Stephanie McMahon forced Foley to fire a member of the Raw roster by the end of the night.
+On the March 13, 2017, episode of Raw, Stephanie McMahon forced Foley to fire a member of the Raw roster by the end of the night.
 Foley chose to fire Stephanie McMahon herself, which prompted Triple H to come out and confront Foley.
 After being insulted and ordered to leave the ring, Foley instead attacked Triple H, stuffing a stinky sock in Triple H's mouth via Mr. Socko before being low blowed by McMahon.
 Seth Rollins would then come out to aid Foley, only to be attacked by Triple H. On the March 20 episode of Raw, Stephanie McMahon would fire Foley for his actions the previous week.
 A few weeks later Foley made an appearance at the WWE Hall of Fame class of 2017 ceremony.